Ralph Merry V. Merry Family fonds. Magog Historical Society

-The Merry House is a citizen site of memory that will open its doors to the public in 2018.
+The Merry House is a citizen site of memory that will open its doors to the public Sunday, July 22, 2018.
 It will offer various entertaining and interactive exhibitions and activities to visitors.

 Owned by the City of Magog, it’s the oldest house in urban Magog and is managed by the Corporation de la maison Merry, whose mission is to develop and promote the new site of memory for the benefit of Magog residents and visitors.

 Subscribe to our newsletter to be among the first to be informed of the opening date of the Merry House.